KhronosGroup/Vulkan-ValidationLayers/docs/shader_validation.md

     - This means the the `ValidateDescriptor` logic needs to know every `OpTypeSampler` variable accessed together with a `OpTypeImage` variable
     - There is no case where only a `OpTypeSampler` variable can be used by itself, so no need to track it the other way

+If the Image Access is in a function, it might point to multiple `OpVariable`

 ### Atomics

 There are 2 types of atomic accesses: "Image" and "Non-Image"